Branes and Representations of DAHA $C^\vee C_1$: affine braid group action on category: Winding cycles and Argyres-Douglas surface

 \subsubsection{Argyres-Douglas types of singular fibers}

 When two $I_1$ fibers of distinct types, i.e., with distinct monodromies, collide into a single fiber, no new fiber cycle is generated, as there is no straight suspended cycle between them.
-We refer to this type of collision as the Argyres-Douglas (AD) collision.
-This terminology reflects the fact that distinct types of $I_1$ fibers correspond to mutually non-local massless degrees of freedom, and their collision leads to the Argyres-Douglas SCFT discovered in \cite{Argyres:1995jj,Argyres:1995xn}.
+We refer to this type of collision as the AD collision.
+This terminology reflects the fact that distinct types of $I_1$ fibers correspond to mutually non-local massless degrees of freedom, and their collision leads to the SCFT of AD type discovered in \cite{Argyres:1995jj,Argyres:1995xn}.

 This phenomenon can be verified by analyzing the Weierstrass form of the Seiberg-Witten curve at the collision points, which takes the form

 for some $\tau$-dependent $x_0$.

 The Kodaira type of the resulting AD singular fiber can be determined by computing the product of the monodromy matrices associated with the colliding fibers.
 Choosing the frame as described in \S\ref{sec:classification}, let the monodromy matrices around the two $I_1$ fibers be $M_q$ and $M_d$, respectively.
 The monodromy of the resulting singular fiber is given by\footnote{The singular type of the resulting fiber is independent of the order of the matrix product.}